ashishkrb7/Face_Mask_Detection_end_to_end_project/README.md

 │           Snapshot (1).png
 └───ModelTrainer.ipynb
 ```
 All the [dataset](https://drive.google.com/drive/folders/1QI_O0soGWn0jzm6mFKnhVh4OkKCb-_Nn?usp=sharing) are splitted into model train, validation and testing data which constitutes are 3187, 683 and 684 images respectively.
+The training, validation and testing accuracy are 97%, 93% and 95% respectively.

 |Training performance|Validation performance|Testing performance|
 |---|---|---|